Increase available SharePoint storage

 Give your users the tools to create their own workspaces without giving up governance control.

-Enable a simplified SharePoint and Teams creation process with request forms which clearly explain the purpose and settings of each template type.
+Enable a simplified SharePoint and Teams creation process with request forms which are targeted to the appropriate user groups and clearly explain the purpose and settings of each template type.

 See how SProbot can help you keep your M365 tenant tidy